AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/installation.md

 ## How to install AdGuard Browser extension for Safari

 AdGuard for Safari is not a browser extension in a common sense.
 You can read more about it in a [devoted artile](/adguard-for-safari/overview).
-Or you can [download the installation file](https://agrd.io/safari_release).
+Or you can [download the installation file](https://agrd.io/safari_release) directly from this page.